-5.42 2.0.8 - Features and Bugfixes
+5.43 2.0.8 - Features and Bugfixes

 - DiffIndex.iter_change_type(...) produces better results when diffing an index against the working tree. - Repo().is_dirty(...) now supports the path parameter, to specify a single path by which to filter the output.
-Similar to git status <path> - Symbolic refs created by this library will now be written with a newline character, which was previously missing. - blame() now properly preserves multi-line commit messages. - No longer corrupt ref-logs by writing multi-line comments into them.
+Similar to git status <path> - Symbolic refs created by this library will now be written with a newline character, which was previously missing. - blame() now properly preserves multi-line commit messages.